mattermost/mattermost-handbook/contributors/join-us/staff-recruiting.md

 1. Completed feedback from all interviewers
 2. Attachments of any work artifacts produced during the interview loop (e.g. presentations, coding projects, etc.)
 3. Compensation expectations and role Level in a SECRET note in Lever with a mention to either `@corey` (Corey Hulen) or `@it33` (Ian Tien)
-4. For interviews with Ian Tien, a [CEO pre-interview questionaire](https://docs.google.com/forms/d/e/1FAIpQLSfGFUN7baIFot6me_oDWTSICA_QhRFM9dBRiqBTw38uRY6XDQ/viewform) from the candidate also be included.
+4. For interviews with Ian Tien, a [CEO pre-interview questionaire](https://docs.google.com/forms/d/e/1FAIpQLSfGFUN7baIFot6me_oDWTSICA_QhRFM9dBRiqBTw38uRY6XDQ/viewform) from the candidate should also be included.
+The AA scheduler will send the questionaire to be completed.

 If the Lever information is not complete, the AA interview request will not be scheduled.